 VPNs are legal in Romania, and this country is away from the 5/9/14-Eyes Alliance.
 Since it's a member of the European Union, it does protect the privacy of its citizens up to some point.
 The same applies to businesses operating in this country, such as CyberGhost VPN.

 CyberGhost was founded by Robert Knapp, who is a tech entrepreneur coming from Germany.
 The company was headquartered in Romania from the start, and it's still operating from there.
 However, Knapp sold his company in 2017 to Israeli investors, a company named Crossrider.
 Then, in 2018, that company changed its name to Kape Technologies.

 According to Kape's official website, that company comes from the Isle of Man.
 That is a self-governing British Crown dependency that has fully incorporated EU’s GDPR legislation (which now comes with a set of complexities as the UK has left the European Union).

 You should also know that ZenMate VPN, a popular VPN coming from Germany, was acquired by Kape Technologies back in October 2018.
-Then, Private Internet Access became a part of Kape in early 2020.
+Then, Private Internet Access became part of Kape in early 2020.
 And most recently, ExpressVPN joined as well.
-That means all those VPNs are 100% owned by Kape Technologies at the moment, even though each of those is a subsidiary, which means they operate independently.
+That means all those VPNs are 100% owned by Kape Technologies at the moment, even though they operate independently.

-At the moment, CyberGhost VPN, Zenmate VPN, Private Internet Access, and ExpressVPN continue to exist in their standalone forms – with some technologies being exchanged between these VPNs.
-Also, there are assurances from Kape Technologies that all four VPNs won't be merged in the future, which means you shouldn't be worried about investing in any of these in the long term.
+At the moment, CyberGhost VPN, Zenmate VPN, Private Internet Access, and ExpressVPN continue to exist in their standalone forms – with some technologies being exchanged between them.
+Also, there are assurances from Kape that all four VPNs won't be merged in the future, which means you shouldn't be worried about investing in any of those in the long term.

 During our research, we found plenty of contradicting information on the Web.
 While some say that CyberGhost VPN leaks your sensitive information and even collects your confidential data, others say that this is the most secure VPN out there.

 For example, there were rumors in the past that CyberGhost used to log hardware IDs.
 This happened in August of 2016, and everyone was quick to conclude that something suspicious was happening.